kudrom/lupulo/docs/accessors.rst

 them to access data in a complicated schema.
 Every accessor has some custom arguments, but some of them are shared.

+Also, an accessor description in the layout can be a generator of accessors.
+This way you can summarize repetitive information in a single definition that generates several accessors.
+See :ref:`index` for an example.

 All accessors must have an obligatory attribute called *type* which defines the type of the accessor.
-This type can be one of the built-in accessors or of one of them you build yourself.
+This type can be one of the built-in accessors or one of your own accessors.

-Every accessor is first tied to an event source with the event argument.
+Every accessor is first tied to an *event* source with the event argument.
 The accessor will only get information from the event source it's tied to.
-If no event argument is provided, the frontend will tie the accessor to the first event source present in the *event_names* property of the layout.
-If the event of the accessor is not present on the *event_names*, the accessor is rejected when it's being constructed in the frontend, so pay attention to the browser's console if something weird is happening.
+If no *event* argument is provided, the frontend will tie the accessor to the first event source present in the *event_names* property of the layout.
+If the *event* of the accessor is not present on the *event_names*, the accessor is rejected when it's being constructed in the frontend, so pay attention to the browser's console if something weird is happening.